mobileposse/puzzle/README.md

 }
 ```

-The solution should find the best open seat  (closest to the front & middle) given the input JSON and number of requested seats.
-Imagine a concert, people want to be as close as possible to the stage.
-To keep things simple, any seat in a closer row will always be preferred to a seat in a further row.
+The solution should find the best open seat  (closest to the front & middle)
+given the input JSON and number of requested seats.
+Imagine a concert, people
+want to be as close as possible to the stage.
+To keep things simple, any seat
+in a closer row will always be preferred to a seat in a further row.

-For example, for a `venue` with `10 rows` and `12 columns` with all seats open, the best seat would be either `A6` or `A7`.
+For example, for a `venue` with `10 rows` and `12 columns` with all seats open
+, the best seat would be either `A6` or `A7`.

-If a group of seats is requested, the algorithm needs to find the best open group of seats together.
-In the example above, for `3 seats`, it would be `A5`, `A6`, and `A7`.
+If a group of seats is requested, the algorithm needs to find the best open
+group of seats together.
+In the example above, for `3 seats`, it would be
+`A5`, `A6`, and `A7`.

-For `5 columns` and `2 requested seats` the best open seats - assuming the first row `A` is fully occupied and the second row `B` is fully open, would be `B2` and `B3`.
+For `5 columns` and `2 requested seats` the best open seats - assuming the fir
+st row `A` is fully occupied and the second row `B` is fully open, would be
+`B2` and `B3`.

 All results should be returned as JSON.